 Blenders, for instance, are typically built with features that make them ideal for making soups, purees, and smoothies.
+So you wouldn’t want to use it to chop vegetables for your salad bowl.
 While some blenders have easy-to-pour reservoirs, others are made so that you can drink out of the same cylinder you use to make your smoothie.
 Blenders tend to handle liquids much better than food processors.

 For example, thecan whip up a nutritious smoothie with ease.
 While we wouldn’t recommend it as the best appliance for making everything under the sun, it is powerful enough to grind up nuts, veggies, and other potential smoothie ingredients.